 Standard high speed drills can be used with good results.
 The peripheral lands of the drill should be checked often for excessive wear to prevent drilling undersized holes.

-Grinding niobium is difficult.
+As niobium suppliersEagle Alloys know how difficult grinding is.
 Most grinding wheels have a tendency to load, and silicon carbide wheels such as Carborundum 120-T (for rough grinding) and 120-R or 150-R (for finishing) should be used.
 An adequate supply of cooling water is desirable.